 Constraining uncertainties in lake thermal responses to global climate change using an ensemble of models

+Projecting lake thermal responses to global climate change using an ensemble of models and partitioning uncertainties

 Abstract

 Oligotrophic lakes provide valuable ecosystem services, yet their clear-water trophic state is increasingly at risk due to human impacts, which are expected to worsen over the next 100 years.
-However, there is considerable uncertainty in both how climate continue to change and how lake thermal budgets will respond.
+However, the uncertainty surrounding how the climate will continue to change and how lake thermal budgets will respond leaves stakeholders such as researchers, ecosystem managers and lawmakers questioning the weight of these projections as they pertain to the real-world.
 Using the representative concentration pathway (RCP) 8.5 scenario coupled with four general circulation models (GCMs), an ensemble modelling approach using 5 general lake models will be applied to the northern oligotrophic Lake Sunapee.
 The output of the ensemble model will include temperature profiles and ice coverage from 1986 to 2099.
 Using these projections, insights regarding the thermal budget of Sunapee will be discussed such as stratification strength and depth, mixing, and water column temperature.
 Ice coverage projections will be presented and discussed as well.
 The outputs of the ensemble models will include sufficient information to carry out uncertainty propagation in relation to climate model uncertainty, parameter uncertainty, ecosystem model process uncertainty, and climate scenario uncertainty.
 The results of this study will be relevant to both stakeholders of Lake Sunapee as well as climate modelers and researchers.

 Introduction

-Due to human activities, freshwater ecosystems around the globe are increasingly changing(Hering et al., 2010) (add reference).
-Clear water, or oligotrophic, lakes provide critical ecosystem services such as drinking water and and cultural and economic value yet are experiencing relatively abrupt and severe water quality problems attributed to climate change and land development(Ward et al., 2020), which is expected to continue to threaten lake ecosystems.(Ward et al., 2020) Because of this, new tools to predict future water quality are vital to improving the management of oligotrophic lakes and combat water quality degradation.
+Due to human activities, freshwater ecosystems around the globe are increasingly changing(Hering et al., 2010).
+Clear water, or oligotrophic, lakes provide critical ecosystem services such as drinking water and cultural and economic value yet are experiencing relatively abrupt and severe water quality problems attributed to climate change and land development(Ward et al., 2020), which is expected to continue to threaten lake ecosystems.(Ward et al., 2020) Because of this, new tools to predict future water quality are vital to improving the management of oligotrophic lakes and combat water quality degradation.
 However, predicting future lake water quality leaves considerable uncertainty regarding how humans will continue to impact climate, how climate will change in response to human-induced drivers, as well as how lake ecosystems will respond to climate forcing.
 New methods which incorporate all of these sources of uncertainty are critical to informing our understanding of future lake ecosystems.

 Uncertainty is a critical aspect of predicting ecological systems.
 When producing predictions, it is important for scientists to understand the “weak points” in the materials and methods.
-This allows researchers to focus resources on constraining the largest uncertainties in a study, thereby improving their models and their predictions.(Raiho, Dietze, Dawson, Rollinson, & Tipton, 2020) For example, Raiho et al. YEAR found that process uncertainty greatly outweighed parameter uncertainty, (Raiho et al., 2020) Gaining insight into the predictability of ecology makes ecology more relevant to policy, management and decision making.
-It also impacts the data collected, how models are structured, and the statistical tools linking models to data.(Dietze, 2017) The following study will require propagating the contributions of model parameters, ecosystem model processes and climate model projections.(Thomas, Jersild, Brooks, Thomas, & Wynne, 2018)
+This allows researchers to focus resources on constraining the largest uncertainties in a study, thereby improving their models and their predictions.(Raiho, Dietze, Dawson, Rollinson, & Tipton, 2020) For example, Raiho et al. (2020) found that process uncertainty was a large factor of uncertainty within the majority of their models, pointing to a need for models that more accurately predict the latent state of an ecological system.(Raiho et al., 2020) Gaining insight into the predictability of ecology makes ecology more relevant to policy, management and decision making.
+It also impacts the data collected, how models are structured, and the statistical tools linking models to data.(Dietze, 2017) The following study will require propagating the contributions of model parameters, lake ecosystem model processes, and climate model projections.(Thomas, Jersild, Brooks, Thomas, & Wynne, 2018)